mancioshell/NodeJS-Digital-Photo-Frame/README.md

 ## NodeJSDigitalPictureFrame

-NodeJS Digital Picture Frame using seneca framework to create microservice, and socket.io to push image from Filesystem(or NAS) to the browser connected.
+NodeJS Digital Picture Frame using seneca framework to create microservice, and socket.io to push image from Filesystem(or NAS) to the connected browser.

 - Compile js client with browserify: `browserify public/src/main/index.js -o public bundle.js`